introdh/intro-dh2018-kaydub14/assignment3_WHITE.md

 place as applied to your map.
 How might you be able to address some of these issues in the future?**

-**3. What are the limits and possibilities of Mapping/Spatial Analysis**
+**3. What are the limits and possibilities of Mapping/Spatial Analysis?**

+The possibilities and limits of mapping/spatial analysis are outlined below.

+**Possibilities**
+* perspectives (political)
+* knowledge production
+  - Conditions: within "economy of morality"
+* reliance on categories as a way to organize data
+* challenge societal norms

+**Limits**
+* art/not neutral
+* complicit in social inequality (ex. racism)
+* Reliance on categories means that the categories themselves do not reflect the complexity of that specifc category)